How do I send e-mail from PHP scripts?

 E-mail script policies

-Once you’ve read that, it’s okay to send e-mail from a script without asking for any further permission as long as the script can only send messages back to you (for example, the results of feedback forms), and your script meets this requirement:
+It’s okay to send email from a script as long as the script can only send messages to a specific address that is a built-in part of the script (for example, the results of feedback forms).

-To prevent strangers from abusing your script to send spam or harass others, you do have to ask our prior permission before using scripts that can send e-mail to other people.
-Our additional requirements for giving permission are:
+However, to prevent strangers from abusing your script to send spam or harass others, you do have to follow specific rules and ask our permission before using scripts that can send email to other people.
+Our requirements for giving permission are:

-To get approval for a script that sends e-mail to other people, just upload it to your Web site and contact us by ticket or e-mail telling us the name of the script and asking for permission to use it.
-If you are using a mailing list you have already compiled, please provide details of how you confirmed the subscription for each existing recipient address (for example, by sending us the date and IP address used to confirm each subscription request).
+To get approval for a script that sends email to other people, just upload it to your website and contact us, telling us the name of the script and asking for permission to use it.
+If you’re using a mailing list you have already compiled, please provide details of how you verified each address (for example, by sending us the date and IP address used to confirm each subscription request).